Hacker-Sam-is-here/Club-Landing-Page/README.md

-# EmergeTech Hub Landing Page
+# Quantica Hub Landing Page

-A landing page for EmergeTech Hub, a college club.
+A landing page for Quantica, a college club.

 ## Features